storeon/storeon/README.md

 of the modules.

-Each module is just a function, which will accept `store` and bind own event listeners.
+Each module is just a function, which will accept `store` and bind their event listeners.

 ```js
 // store/index.js